SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds/Configuring_an_external_data_source_in_a_query.md

 An ad hoc data source is represented as a class that implements predefined interfaces.
 The interfaces you can use are detailed below.

-From DataMiner 10.3.4/10.4.0 onwards, ad hoc data sources can retrieve data by means of DMS messages.
+From DataMiner 10.3.4/10.4.0 onwards, ad hoc data sources can retrieve data by means of DMS messages. <!-- RN 35701 -->

 To do so, the [*IGQIDataSource* interface](#igqidatasource) must implement the [*IGQIOnInit* interface](#igqioninit), of which the `OnInit` method can als be used to initialize a data source: